bcherny/resume/coffee/bubblegraph.coffee.md

 						x: x
 						y: y

+## throb
+grow and shrink the last rendered bubble (aka. most recent project) as an affordance to the user that bubbles are clickable

 			throb: (bubble, r, state = 0) =>

 				bubble.animate
 					r: r + (if state then @options.throbber.size else 0)
 				, @options.throbber.duration
 				, @options.throbber.easing
 				, => @throb bubble, r, not state

+## showClickMe
+show "click me" message in the throbbing circle, also as an affordance that it is clickable

 			showClickMe: (x, y, r) ->